Central Warehouse or Direct Store Delivery(DSD): Why Some CPGs Are Making The Switch

 Everybody was so excited about the possible savings and efficiencies of Direct Store Delivery (DSD) when it first came in vogue in the 1990s.
 And for some products, it’s still the best choice.
-But some leading CPG companies, like Kellogg’s, are switching back to the Central Warehouse supply chain method and for good reasons, but we won’t go into detail with them here.
-Bottom line though, both approaches have their place in the CPG retail ecosystem but CPG’s are a dynamic entity and so must be their distribution strategy, hopefully, this post will help sort out the pros and cons of both strategies.
+But leading CPG companies, like Kellogg’s, are switching back to the Central Warehouse supply chain method and using applications like SmartCall & Marketcheck with their field teams to improve retail execution and address on-shelf availability issues.

 The History and Value of DSD